Neema105/Neema105/README.md

 ## Featured Projects

 ### [LPL A/B Testing](https://github.com/Neema105/LPL-A-B-Testing)
-Designed an end-to-end ETL pipeline that ingests 67,000 rows of game data, cleans and transforms records using Python and SQL, loads them into PostgreSQL, and …Designed an end-to-end ETL pipeline that ingests 67,000 rows of game data, cleans and transforms records using Python and SQL, loads them into PostgreSQL, and visualizes KPIs through a Power BI dashboard with custom DAX measures for dynamic win rate calculations and A/B test result comparisons.
+Designed an end-to-end ETL pipeline that ingests 67,000 rows of game data, cleans and transforms records using Python and SQL, loads them into PostgreSQL, and visualizes KPIs through a Power BI dashboard with custom DAX measures for dynamic win rate calculations and A/B test result comparisons.

 **Tech:** Python, PostgreSQL, Power BI